DHTMLX/docs-todolist/docs/guides/loading_data.md

 ### Load data after initialization

-To load data from a local source after initialization of the To Do List, use the [`parse()`](api/methods/parse_method.md) method.
+To load data into an initialized To Do List, use the [`parse()`](api/methods/parse_method.md) method.
 The following code snippet parses data into an already initialized List:

 ~~~js {3,5,12-17} title="index.js"
 const { ToDo, Toolbar } = todo;